Discover student finance

 Are you a parent or partner?

-Your child or partner must submit their application for student finance before you receive the email to support their application.
+Once your child or partner has applied for student finance, we’ll send you an email to support their application.

-You can choose to support the student’s application with details of your household income so they can get as much grant as possible instead of loan.
+If you choose to give us details of your household income they can get as much grant as possible instead of loan.
 Visit our parents and partners page for more information.

-You need to provide your household income details each year of the students’ course.
+You need to give us your household income details each year of the students’ course.

 Repaying your student loan